BradleyDickson/ABPenabledGROMACS/README.md

 1. Go to ABPenabledGROMACS/ALANINEsystem and build a new tpr file:
  - ../bin/grompp -f md.mdp -c isob.gro -t isob.cpt -o ala.tpr

-2. Copy this ala.tpr file into the run directories: Run-mABP Run-WTmetaD Run-SHUSish and edit the params.in file to your liking
+2. Copy this ala.tpr file into the run directories: Run-mABP Run-WTmetaD Run-Mu Run-SHUSish and edit the params.in file to your liking

 3. Simulations can be launched within these run directories with ./mdrun -v -deffnm ala